DavidAndersson6/Grupparbete-Bank/README.md

 Users can view detailed transaction logs, while transactions are processed every 15 minutes for better control.

-## Installation
+## Getting Started

 ### Prerequisites
 Before you start, make sure you have the following installed:
 - [.NET SDK](https://dotnet.microsoft.com/download/dotnet) (compatible with the version used in this project
+- A code editor, e.g., Visual Studio.

+### Installation
 Step 1: Clone the Project
 Clone the project repository from GitHub to your local machine with the following commands:
 ```bash